hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-mail-account-autoreply admin example.com user Hello from e-mail!

-The function add new email account.
+This function add new email account.

 *******************************************************************